sprhawk/vagrant-puppet-deploy-drupal/Readme.md

 A newbie to vagrant and puppet
 ==============================

-to deploy a drupal site
+to deploy a drupal site under a debian squeeze base box
 -----------------------